All Episodes

 Why don't we hand over the public finances to her?

-They want one point seven five billion to renovate fourteen to sixteen thousand homes to house asylum seekers.
+They want $1.75 billion to renovate £14,000, 16,000 homes to house asylum seekers.

-It's like, what are you are you mad?
+It's like, what are you?

-And they're like, yeah, well, guess what this will do?
+And they're like, Yeah, well, guess what this will do?

 Grow the economy.

-This woman is a natural HR manager.
+Anyway, this woman is a natural HR manager.

 Yes.